Ashfield Day is returning after success of last year's event which saw more than 13,000 people attend

 “Hundreds of people have told us they want us to do it again after the success of last year’s event and it will be bigger and better.”

-Coun Samantha Deakin, an Ashfield Independent councillors and one of the Councillors behind the event, said: “Not only was last year’s Ashfield Day hugely popular with residents but it gave local music students the chance to perform in front of thousands of residents.
+Coun Samantha Deakin, council executive lead member for parks, town centres and environmental services, said: “Not only was last year’s Ashfield Day hugely popular with residents, but it gave local music students the chance to perform in front of thousands of residents.

 Advertisement